platformsh/platformsh-docs/docs/src/development/logs.md

 To share a log, open the log and click {{< icon share >}} **Copy URL**.

 Share specific lines in the log on clicking the line number.
-Hold shift to select multiple lines.
+To select multiple lines, hold `Shift`.
 After selecting multiple lines, hovering on the next unselected line gives you the amount of time that passed between the selected lines.